GenoaroSJr/project-strategy/README.md

 ## Errors
-1) There is an error calling the files (will be fixed)
+1) There is an error calling the files [FIXED].
+Annotation: The bug was fixed by changing the design default to psr-4.

 ## Future Update
 1) Implement the system on the docker